Marker Logo

 .
 In addition, it is included in the Tennessee Historical Commission series list.
 A significant historical month for this entry is January 1894.

 Location.
 35° 2.764′ N, 85° 18.134′ W. Marker is in Chattanooga, Tennessee, in Hamilton County.
 It is in Martin Luther King.
-Marker is on McCallie Avenue, on the right when traveling east.
+It is on McCallie Avenue, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Chattanooga TN 37403, United States of America.
 Touch for directions.

 First Presbyterian Church Marker image.
 Click for full size.

-Photographed By R. E. Smith, December 22, 2007
+Photographed by R. E. Smith, December 22, 2007

 2. First Presbyterian Church Marker